marlenajanasz/CheckiO/README.md

 We have two edge cases here: (1) if a cutting element cannot be found, then the array shoudn't be changed.
 (2) if the array is empty, then it should remain empty.
 4. All upper <br>
 Check if a given string has all symbols in upper case - then the function should return True.
 Otherwise it should return False.
 If the string is empty or doesn't have any letter in it - function should return True.
+5. Replace first <br>
+In a given array the first element should become the last one.
+An empty array or array with only one element should stay the same.